 The fan noise test produced the widest spread of scores in any metric, ranging from 2 to 9.
 The Editors' Choice Award winning BenQ HT2050 was the clear winner, picking up the top score of 9.
 Its fan quietly purred along like an inconspicuous cat.
 Even when we pushed the lamp to get as hot as possible the fan noise remained docile.
 The next highest scoring model was the other BenQ we tested, the BenQ MS524A, which scored a 7.
 Its basal level of fan noise was as quiet as its older brother's, but it did get noticeably louder a couple of times when the bulb got really hot.

 Most models fell into the mid range of our fan noise testing, scoring between 4 and 6.
 While these models had subtle differences in fan noise, in general they were all loud enough to be noticed occasionally, but not loud enough to be particularly grating.
 Most people won't be bothered by the fans on these models.
-However, if you're especially sensitive to noise and refuse to sleep at your grandparents' place because the ticking of the grandfather clock keeps you up all night, you'll want to opt for one of the higher scoring models.
-The Epson 2040 led this middle pack with a score of 6.
-Its normal noise level was just a bit louder than that of the BenQs, and it occasionally got noisier with increasing lamp temperatures.
-The Optoma HD26's fan was slightly more noticeable when the lamp got hot, earning it a score of 5.
-The Epson EX9200 also scored a 5.
+However, if you're especially sensitive to noise and refuse to sleep at your grandparents' place because the ticking of the grandfather clock keeps you up all night, you'll want to opt for one of the higher scoring models. .
+Both Optoma models scored 6 out of 10, with fans that generally weren't noticeable except during exceptionally bright scenes or during extended use.
+The Epson EX9200 scored a 5.
 It was generally quiet, but you could hear the fan ramp up after it had been projecting bright images for 20-30 minutes.
-The Epson VS240 was a little noisier on average than the Optoma HD26.
-Accordingly it received a score of 4.
+The Epson VS240 and the Epson 2040 were both a bit noisier than the EX9200 on average.
+Both earned scores of 4.